 The module overview offers an insight into the courses and the content of studies.
 In addition, students have the opportunity to attend further courses at the University of Applied Sciences Emden/Leer and work on projects.
 International students can take German language courses.
 There is also intensive support from the Technical Management coordination office and weekly mentoring.

-The University offers two German courses, level A1 to B2 each semester.
-You will receive 5 ECTS for the course.
-If you need to compensate missing credits, this is your chance to get points.
+The study program offers German courses of different levels each semester.
+If you need to compensate missing credits, you will receive 5 ECTS for the course, this is your chance to get points.
 If you want to work in Germany, we recommend that you improve your German language skills.
 Potential employers put great stress on the ability to communicate in German.

 More information about why German is so important and tips and tricks to master the language can be found here.